sarveshwaran1678/fourth-jsp-project/README.md

 # jsp based project README
 Duration of 2 months 15 days an average of 3-5 hours a day.
 Project is based on JSP.
-Built on neatbeans ide 7.2.1.Used php my admin and mysql for database.
-Wamp server - apachae 2.2.11/GlassFish Server 3.1.2.
+Built on Neatbeans IDE 7.2.1.Used PHP my admin and MySql for database.
+WAMP server - Apachae 2.2.11/GlassFish Server 3.1.2.
 Project also contains Javascript,Jquery,Ajax,CSS,Bootstrap,HTML,Google MAPS API,Gmail Services.